ripperkumar/Web-Automation-Reference/README.md

 - Grouping of tests
 - Use of soft assertion
 - Command line execution
-- Regular commits
+- Regular Periodic commits (There should be atleast 5 commits for 5 individual features)

 Some GOOD TO HAVE have features in your automation solution -
 - Use of SOLID principles
 - Use of Object Oriented Programming techniques wherever applicable
 - Use of coding best practices